 Brian has been helping managers and leaders in the service industry improve their communication skills for over 20 years.

-We recently talked to him about how project managers can improve their persuasive communication skills to motivate their teams, even without formal authority.
+We recently talked to him about how project managers can harness persuasive communication skills to motivate their teams, even without formal authority.

 In this article, Brian helps us understand: